Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Validation on simple morphologies

-We next evaluated our method in a more realistic multi-compartment setting.
-We again assumed that the biophysical model is correctly specified and the dynamics are fully deterministic.
-Using \textsc{Jaxley}, we simulated a synthetic neuron with three branches, each subdivided into four compartments, for a total of twelve compartments.
-Each compartment contained standard Hodgkin–Huxley ion channels, and the maximum conductances were allowed to vary independently across branches, yielding nine biophysical parameters to infer.
-The detailed experimental setup can be found in Appendix \ref{Appendix: multi}.
-Unlike in the single-compartment case, we did not assume full knowledge of the cell’s location: while we treated the number of branches, their connectivity, lengths, and radii to be known, the 3D spatial locations of the branch endpoints were treated as unknown.
-This introduced 18 additional geometric parameters, bringing the total number of parameters to 27.
+We next evaluated our method on a more realistic multi-branch setting, assuming a correctly specified biophysical model and fully deterministic dynamics.
+Using \textsc{Jaxley}, we simulated a synthetic neuron with three branches, each divided into four compartments (twelve in total), containing standard HH ion channels.
+The maximum conductances varied independently across branches, yielding nine biophysical parameters to infer.
+Details of the setup are provided in Appendix~\ref{Appendix: multi}.
+Unlike the single-branch case, we did not assume full knowledge of the cell’s spatial configuration: while branch number, connectivity, lengths, and radii were known, the 3D coordinates of branch endpoints were treated as unknown, introducing 18 additional geometric parameters for a total of 27.

 A central question is whether these spatial locations are identifiable from extracellular recordings.
-If all recording sites lie in a single 2D plane---as is the case for a single Neuropixel probe---any mirror reflection of the neuron across that plane yields identical extracellular signals (formalization in Appendix \ref{Appendix: unident}).
+With electrodes confined to a single plane (e.g., a Neuropixel probe), mirror reflections of the neuron across the plane produce identical extracellular voltages (cf. Appendix \ref{Appendix: unident}).
 To account for this unidentifiability, we simulated recordings from two separate probe positions, ensuring that the sets of recording sites did not lie in the same plane (\cref{proof_of_concept}D, red and purple).
 We also ensured that the sites span the entire neuron to capture signal from all branches.